 Craniofacial malformations are some of the most common structural birth defects.

-They often are the result of genetic disorders and may be associated with developmental and functional abnormalities, such as:
+Craniofacial malformations often are the result of genetic disorders and may be associated with developmental and functional abnormalities, such as:

-Craniofacial malformations range from cleft lip and palate to congenital growths and tumors, as well as complex craniofacial dysostosis and encephaloceles, in which the bones in the skull and face fuse abnormally.
+Sometimes referred to as craniofacial anomalies, craniofacial malformations range from cleft lip and palate to congenital growths and tumors, as well as complex craniofacial dysostosis and encephaloceles, in which the bones in the skull and face fuse abnormally.

 Treatment for these complex conditions may involve many specialties, including neurosurgery.